python/devguide/internals/garbage-collector.rst

 the same object survives another GC round in this new generation (generation 1) it will be moved to the last generation (generation 2) where it will be surveyed the least often.

+The GC implementation for the free-threaded build does not use multiple generations.
+Every collection operates on the entire heap.

 In order to decide when to run, the collector keeps track of the number of object allocations and deallocations since the last collection.
 When the number of